crunchysteve/SoleBot/README.md

 Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine or DAW.
 Named "SoléBot" for the solenoid actuators used to directly beat it's drums.

-***NEW*: Preliminary circuit board design for a single beater per drum, 4 piece kit.
+Preliminary circuit board design for a single beater per drum, 4 piece kit.
 Now updated.
 Also, the hi-hat mech is progressing.
 Tonight, I prototyped it using Meccano.
 Only the top but, it proves the concept.
 Now to design the dual free clutch**

 Prototyping one of the hi-hat cymbal lift arms in Meccano. it's a bit janky, but it makes me confident to proceed further on this path.